nochinator/fan-academy/README.md

 ## How was Fan Academy made?

-Scribble Academy is written in Typescript, using the game engine [Phaser](https://phaser.io/) for the client and Node, Express, MongoDB and [Colyseus](https://colyseus.io/) for the back-end.
+Fan Academy is written in Typescript, using the game engine [Phaser](https://phaser.io/) for the client and Node, Express, MongoDB and [Colyseus](https://colyseus.io/) for the back-end.

 The server code is hosted on a [separate repository](https://github.com/Dan-DH/fan-academy-be).

 ## Who is behind the project?

-The original creator is Daniel, a full-stack developer with a background in HR and a passion for coding and data.
-This fork is managed and created by nochinator.
+Hi, I'm **Daniel, a.k.a. dadazbk**, a full-stack developer based in Belgium.
+You can learn more about me on my [GitHub profile](https://github.com/Dan-DH).

 ## Licensing and disclaimer